Skip to main content

 When Does the WISeR Model Start, & Who Will Be Affected?

-The WISeR Model will begin on January 1, 2026, and will be piloted in six states: New Jersey, Ohio, Oklahoma, Texas, Arizona, and Washington.
+The WISeR Model began on January 1, 2026 as a pilot in six states: New Jersey, Ohio, Oklahoma, Texas, Arizona, and Washington.
 All FFS providers and suppliers in the pilot states will be subject to the model requirements for traditional Medicare patients and the list of predefined services.
 While WISeR is technically a voluntary model, it will be functionally mandatory, as claims that are not submitted for prior authorization will be automatically subject to the prepayment review process.

 How Does the CMS WISeR Model Work?